Optimal Multi-View Video Transmission in Multiuser Wireless Networks by Exploiting Natural and View Synthesis-Enabled Multicast Opportunities: System Model

-We consider Time Division Multiple Access (TDMA).\footnote{Note that TDMA is analytically tractable and has applications in WiFi systems.
-In addition, the proposed transmission scheme and the optimization framework for a TDMA system can be extended to an OFDMA system~\cite{guo2018optimal}.} Consider an arbitrary time slot.
+We consider Time Division Multiple Access (TDMA)\footnote{Note that TDMA is analytically tractable and has applications in WiFi systems.
+In addition, the proposed transmission scheme and the optimization framework for a TDMA system can be extended to an OFDMA system~\cite{guo2018optimal}.} for multiple views.
+That is, different views are transmitted one after another over the same frequency channel.
+Consider an arbitrary time slot.
 The time allocated to transmit view $v$ under the system channel state $\mathbf{h}$, denoted by $t_{\mathbf{h},v}$, satisfies:

 In addition, we have the following total time allocation constraints under the system channel state $\mathbf{h}$:

 The transmission power for view $v$ under the system channel state $\mathbf{h}$, denoted by $p_{\mathbf{h},v}$, satisfies: